If you are planning a trip to Verona don’t miss this article. You will find some of the things to do and to see in Verona in 2 days.

 Roman Theatre & Castel San Pietro

 First, check out another of the city’s Roman sites, the Roman Theatre.
-It was built around the end of the 1st Century BC and many of its features still remain visible today.
+It was built around the end of the 1st Century BC, and many of its features remain visible today.

-After taking a look at this important site, take a stroll (or ride the funicular) up to the old castle.
-A castle was built in 1398 on this hill, which has been inhabited since Roman times.
-It was constructed on the ruins of a former fortress built in the 9th-10th Centuries.
-The castle was blown up by the French in 1801 and between 1851 and 1856, the Austrians built a barracks-fortress here, which is still visible today.
+After looking at this important site, stroll (or ride the funicular) up to the old castle.
+A castle was built in 1398 on this hill, and it has been inhabited since Roman times.
+It was constructed on the ruins of a former fortress built in the 9th-10th Century.
+The castle was blown up by the French in 1801, and between 1851 and 1856, the Austrians built a barracks fortress here, which is still visible today.
 While the ruins of this building are not open to the public, the esplanade offers stunning views out over the city.

 Castelvecchio